 Abuse: Anger is a normal and expected reaction to verbal, physical or sexual abuse.
-For example, someone puts you down, hits you or forces you to do something that you do not want to do.
+For example, someone putting you down, hitting you or forcing you to do something that you do not want to do.

 Unfairness: Being treated unfairly can also trigger anger.
-For example, you're blamed for failing to meet a deadline at work when it was actually your co-worker's fault.
+For example, you're blamed for failing to meet a deadline at work when it was actually your co-workers fault.